gid0317/animeaudio/README.md

 ---
 ## Credits

-I do not own the music as they are the property of Genshin, but if you are using them it would be appreciated to credit this repo to help it gain popularity, thx <3
+I do not own the music as they are the property of Anime, but if you are using them it would be appreciated to credit this repo to help it gain popularity, thx <3